brucemcpherson/ColorArranger/dependencies.md

 # Google Apps Script Project: ColorArranger
-This repo (ColorArranger) was automatically updated on 20 November 2017 12:51:02 GMT by GasGit
+This repo (ColorArranger) was automatically updated on 14 January 2018 11:03:37 GMT by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project ColorArranger